AthulNoobie/Whatsapp_Gemini_AI_Bot/README.md

 # Whatsapp_Gemini_Bot
 ## Under development
-**Get Google Gemini AI On Whtasapp, without port forwarding.
-An always online whatsapp bot by creating a flask server on vercel.**
+**Get Google Gemini AI On WhatsApp, without port forwarding.
+An always online WhatsApp bot by creating a flask server on Vercel.**

+## The complete Video tutorial will be available today or tomorrow.
+Stay tuned.

 ![working](images/Screenshot_2024-05-07-17-17-07-249_com.whatsapp.jpg)